neu-se/CS4530-Spring-2023/Assignments/ip2/ip2.md

 The `TownController`, in turn, emits `TownEvents` to components in the frontend.
 These events are the events that the GUI components will observe.
 Each PosterSessionArea is represented by a `PosterSessionAreaController`, which emits `PosterSessionAreaEvents`.
 GUI components that display details about each poster sesssion area will subscribe to these events so that they can remain up-to-date with the current state of the interactable.

-Your next task is to implement the `PosterSessionAreaController`, along with the event handler for `TownController` to receive `interactableUpdate` messages from the townService, and the hooks for getting the poster image contents and incrementing the number of stars on a given poster session area.
+Your next task is to implement the `PosterSessionAreaController`.
+Along with this, you'll also need to implement the event handler for `TownController` to receive `interactableUpdate` messages from the townService, and the hooks for getting the poster image contents and incrementing the number of stars on a given poster session area (`getPosterSessionAreaImageContents` and `incrementPosterSessionAreaStars` respectively).
 Each of these classes and functions are stubbed out in the handout.

 Our handout does *not* include all of the tests in `PosterSessionAreaController.test.ts`.
 To receive full marks on task 2, you will *also* need enhance these test suites to check all of the behaviors of the methods that you are implementing.